When people think of PR, it conjures up images of having to phone a journalist and pitch a story down the line. Scary for some of you, I know!

 Eye-catching images do well to draw the eye in the first place too, but more on that later.

-When it comes to getting the right message out in the right way on social media sites like Twitter where 140 characters is your limit, media coach, marketing strategist and author of Sell Yourself Without Selling Your Soul Susan Harrow is a master.
+When it comes to getting the right message out on social media sites like Twitter where 140 characters is your limit, media coach, marketing strategist and author of Sell Yourself Without Selling Your Soul Susan Harrow is a master.

 She knows only too well the importance of speaking succinctly to capture attention while delivering your message.
 As she shared with me: